Johnny Klausmeier: Racing career

 He made his crew chiefing debut in an interim role in the summer Pocono race in 2016 for Kurt Busch, which he won.
-He also served as Kurt Busch’s interim crew chief in 2017.
-He has served as Aric Almirola's crew chief since 2018.
+He also served as Kurt Busch's interim crew chief in 2017.
+He also served as Aric Almirola's crew chief from 2018 to 2020 where he won one race with Almirola.
 Klausmeier became Busch's interim crew chief in 2016 following the suspension of his original crew chief, Tony Gibson.
 Klausmeier also works as a race engineer for the team.